 Relatively limited water temperature data are measured and collected in the mains network.
 The water temperature at a connection is only measured once a day, on account of the battery capacity of the water meter.
 And while the region contains thousands of connections, only a few dozen smart water meters are available for this pilot.
 Moreover, not all the factors that contribute to the local heat transfer – for example, an aquifer thermal storage system – are known and defined.
 Uncertainties also remain about the flow paths taken by the water between the production company and the client, because there is no reliable way of determining for all the (water) valves whether they are open or shut.

 This project applies big data techniques to provide the missing information required to gain a clear picture of water temperature in the mains network.
-To this end, we make use of information from smart water meters as well as data on the network itself and on its surroundings.
-An example of a first set of data collected is shown in Figure 1.
+To this end, we make use of information from smart water meters as shown in Figure 1, as well as data on the network itself and on its surroundings.
+With regard to the latter category, we consider a large number of factors that might influence the temperature at the tap, including air temperature, sunshine hours, population, urban heat-island effect, land-use type, building height, soil type, pipe material and installation year.
+It is not entirely clear whether only the connection locations are important, or whether the area surrounding the connection also plays a role.
+To study this, the factors are averaged out, either for a circle surrounding the measurement location or over the most likely flow path taken by the water to the tap.
 We employ machine-learning algorithms to extract the most relevant information from the data, and to find the closest possible connection between these data and the temperatures measured by the smart water meters.
-Our data sources include pipe material, ambient temperature, water-flow volume at the client’s, ground type, number of sunshine hours during a day, and building type.
-The connections are tested and used in the reconstruction of a temperature map covering the entire mains network.
+The connections are tested and used to determine the key factors.